RylanPow/GameOfLife/README.md

-adatped from a Ben Awad video
+adapted from a Ben Awad video